nishantjr/fuzzing-with-k/doc/report.md

 ---------------------------------------

 As mentioned in @sec:motivation,
-\K{} derives a number of tools from this defintion.
+\K{} derives a number of tools from this definition.
 Of particular importance to our tool is \K{}'s haskell backend.
 This backend allows symbolic execution of programs for languages defined in \K{}.
 For example, we may pass the following program as input[^inputformat] to the symbolic backend: